FIRE movement: Social media presence

-The emergence of social media has brought more attention to workers discussing their dissatisfaction.
-"Social media has made lives appear more glorious and expensive, but also allows others to broadly share about their financial freedom." said Zachary A. Bachner, CFP(r) of Summit Financial.
-There are numerous online forums and Reddit communities centered around discussion of subsets of the FIRE movement.
+Online communities, including subreddits dedicated to various FIRE subgroups and forums on independent FIRE blogs, have served as the primary medium through which the movement has spread and developed.

 History

 The main ideas behind the FIRE movement originate from the 1992 best-selling book Your Money or Your Life written by Vicki Robin and Joe Dominguez, as well as the 2010 book Early Retirement Extreme by Jacob Lund Fisker.
 These works provide a basic template for a lifestyle of simple living with investment income to achieve financial independence.
 The latter book describes the relationship between savings rate and time to retirement.
 This allows individuals to quickly project their retirement date, given an assumed level of income and expenses.

 The Mr. Money Mustache blog, started by Peter Adeney in 2011, generated interest in achieving early retirement through frugality and helped popularize the FIRE movement.
 Other books, blogs, and podcasts continue to refine and promote the FIRE concept.

 In 2018, traditional mainstream media outlets gave significant coverage to the FIRE movement.
 According to a 2018 survey conducted by the Harris Poll later that year, 11% of wealthier Americans aged 45 and older have heard of the FIRE movement by name.
 Another 26% are aware of the concept.

 Grant Sabatier, author of the 2019 book Financial Freedom, popularized the idea of side hustling as a path to accelerate financial independence.